Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Red, Green, and Blue, or RGB, is a method of describing the colors that will be shown on a computer screen.

-To create any color in the visible spectrum, the best PC lighting software mixes red, green, and blue in different ratios.
+The best PC lighting software mixes red, green, and blue in different ratios to create any color in the visible spectrum.

 RGB lighting your computer requires more than just sticking a light strip inside the casing or adding a blue light filter.
 Almost every part you select for your PC has a function.